 The majority of shoppers in the United States have been eating at home more often since the pandemic began.
-That’s according to a 2020 report from Acosta, a marketing company that studies consumer trends.
+That’s according to a 2020 report from Acosta, a marketing company.
 This means people are cooking more, too.
-And one way to make homemade meals more delicious is science.
+And one way to make meals more delicious is science.

-“There’s loads of chemistry involved in how different ingredients react to one another,” Kristin Sargianis told TIME for Kids.
+“There’s loads of chemistry in how different ingredients react to one another,” Kristin Sargianis told TIME for Kids.
 She’s the deputy editor at America’s Test Kitchen Kids.
-“If you understand the science behind why things happen when you’re cooking,” she says, “you can take that knowledge and apply it and come up with your own recipe or tweak tweak HILL STREET STUDIOS—GETTY IMAGES to make small changes to something (verb) The editor tweaked my essay. a recipe” if you take time to learn the science behind cooking.
+Sargianis says that “you can come up with your own recipe or tweak tweak HILL STREET STUDIOS—GETTY IMAGES to make small changes to something (verb) The editor tweaked my essay. a recipe” if you take time to learn the science behind cooking.

-Science can also be used to adjust a recipe that you’ve enjoyed for years.
+Science can also be used to adjust a recipe you enjoy.
 Take grilled cheese, for example.
 It’s delicious.
 But the cheese might not always melt smoothly.

 Sargianis has a tip.
 To make velvety grilled cheese, avoid aged cheeses, like extra-sharp cheddar.
 Cheeses age in a climate-controlled room.
 That develops flavor.
 But as time passes, a cheese loses water through evaporation.
 The resulting cheese has a drier texture.